Mission & History

 OUR GOALS ARE TO:

 - Offer individual and group music instruction, and ensemble and performance opportunities, to students of all levels and abilities.

 - Provide teacher training courses, programs, and professional development initiatives, which inspire academic and administrative excellence, and further innovative thinking.

-- Providing excellence in music education – from beginning through advanced levels – to infants through adults.
+- Providing excellence in music education—for infants through adults—from beginning through advanced levels.

-- Sustaining a highly qualified faculty and staff comprised of credentialed, experienced, and dedicated artists, educators, and administrators.
+- Cultivating and retaining a highly qualified faculty and staff comprised of credentialed, experienced, and dedicated artists, educators, and administrators.